zopefoundation/Zope/src/ZPublisher/request_params.rst

 Method
 ------

-Usually, a request parameter is transformed into a request variable (and made available via the ``form`` attribute of the request object).
-The method directives tell Zope to instead extend the path used for traversal.
+Normally, a request parameter is transformed into a request variable and made available via the ``form`` attribute of the request object.
+The *method* directive tells Zope to extend the path used for traversal.

 The resulting path
 is the original path from the url extended by a value derived from